 Your debit card makes it easy to use your checking account, and debit cards are accepted almost everywhere credit cards are accepted.
 But if you have the option to use a credit card, it’s probably safer to use credit—especially when shopping online.

-How to Use a Debit Card Online
+How To Use a Debit Card Online

 If your card information is used fraudulently, you might be protected under federal law, but getting that money back into your bank account is a painful and slow process.

 - Use secure connections: Mobile devices and free Wi-Fi make it easy to get things done.
 But you never know how secure a public hotspot is.
-If you’re going to access financial accounts or punch in card numbers, save those tasks for when you’re at home or work and you know your traffic is safe.
+If you’re going to access financial accounts or punch in card numbers, save those tasks for when you’re at home or work and know your traffic is safe.

 Debit Card Protection

 Some debit cards come with additional protection from the card issuer, so you’re safer than federal law requires.
 These services are often called “zero liability” protection or a similar name.

 If you're using a prepaid debit card (as opposed to one that came with your checking account), you might have less protection—so be sure to research your card's policies before using it online.

 The Safety of Online and In-Person Shopping

 Using a debit card online isn’t the only way to get ripped off.
 Thieves can steal your card information from brick-and-mortar stores, ATMs, gas pumps, or just about anywhere Wi-Fi is available.
 Thieves might pull it off with the help of a skimming device or by hacking into a merchant’s payment system remotely.